zakirt/react-typescript-bootstrap-boilerplate/README.md

 # React/TypeScript/Bootstrap boilerplate

-Boilerplate for creating React apps with TypeScript and Bootstrap.
+A minimalistic boilerplate for creating React apps with TypeScript and Bootstrap.
 The project also uses Sass for preprocessing CSS and Webpack to bundle the script.

 ## Building the app